top of page

 • Quercetin

-• Enzymes like cellulase, serratiopeptidase, nattokinase
+• Enzymes: Cellulase, serratiopeptidase, nattokinase

 • N-acetylcysteine (NAC)